Sequential Monte Carlo Methods in the nimble R Package: Programming SMC algorithms in nimble

 \begin{Schunk} \begin{Sinput} R> myBootstrap <- bootstrapFilter(exampleModel, 'x') R> cmyBootstrap <- compileNimble(myBootstrap, project = exampleModel, + resetFunctions = TRUE) R> cmyBootstrap$run(1000) R> filterSamps <- as.matrix(cmyBootstrap$mvEWSamples, 'x') R> hist(filterSamps, main = '', xlab = '') \end{Sinput}

 \end{Schunk}

 The bootstrap filter code provided above demonstrates \pkg{nimble}'s ability to program model-generic algorithms.
 The filter could be used to conduct filtering on any correctly specified state-space model.
-In addition to the generality of the algorithm, it would be relatively straightforward to modify the filter, changing it to an auxiliary particle filter, a Liu and West filter, or a filter type not currently included in \pkg{nimble}.
-The ease with which existing algorithms can be modified, along with the generality with which they are written, promotes the development of user-written filters in a manner previously unavailable in \proglang{R} or other software environments.
+In addition to the generality of the algorithm, it would be relatively straightforward to modify the filter, changing it to an auxiliary particle filter, an IF2 algorithm, or a filter type not currently included in \pkg{nimble}.
+The ease with which existing algorithms can be modified, along with the generality with which they are written, promotes the development of user-written filters.